 The Creation of Israel

-During and after the Holocaust, many Jews returned to their homeland (in the Middle East region known as Palestine) and embraced Zionism, a movement for the creation of a Jewish nation that emerged in 19th-century Europe.
+During and after the Holocaust, many Jews returned to their homeland (in the Middle East region known as Palestine) and embraced Zionism, a movement for the creation of a Jewish state that emerged in 19th-century Europe.

 This event was considered a success for the Jewish people who had tirelessly petitioned for an independent state in their homeland.
 However, tensions between Jews and Arabs living in Palestine escalated in the years since Israel became a state and are still ongoing today.